 What is it?

-The Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled (MVT) was adopted on June 27, 2013 in Marrakesh and it forms part of the body of international copyright treaties administered by the World Intellectual Property Organisation (WIPO).
+The Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled (MVT) was adopted on 27 June 2013 in Marrakesh and forms part of the body of international copyright treaties administered by the World Intellectual Property Organisation (WIPO).

 Its main goal is to create a set of mandatory limitations and exceptions to ensure more works are accessible to the blind, visually impaired and otherwise print disabled (VIPs) and help end the book famine for this community; only about 7% of published works are made available globally in accessible formats, such as Braille, audio and large print, and digital formats.
 A full summary of the Marrakesh Treaty can be found here.